colawrr/Employee-Tracker-1000/README.md

   ## Installation:
   Start with cloning the repository to your local github.
 This app uses Node.js, Inquirer, mysql2 and console.table.
 Run `node index.js` to start the app and then follow the prompts.
 To access MYSQL database use `mysql -u root -p`.
   ## Usage:
-  Using the command line, this app allows the user to view, add, update and delete employees, roles, and departments.
+  Using the command line, this app allows the user to view, add and update employees, roles, and departments.
   ## License:

   ## Contribution: